 Effective debugging is essential for resolving complex authentication issues.
 Himmelblau supports various methods for capturing and analyzing authentication traffic.

-The msal_example
+The cirrus-scope

 Steps: